Lokeshakoju/OIBSIP/README.md

 # Oasis Infobyte Tasks

 ## Overview
-I had the privilege of undertaking an internship at CodeSoft, where I served as a Java Development Intern.
+I had the privilege of undertaking an internship at Oasis Infobyte, where I served as a Java Development Intern.
 This experience has been both enriching and rewarding, providing me with valuable insights into the dynamic world of Java and its applications.

 ## Tasks Completed
 During my internship, I successfully completed a range of tasks that enhanced my skills and knowledge in the field.
 Some of the key tasks include: